 Invoice financing does not limit how much a business can finance; it all comes down to its volume and needs.

 When a business doesn’t want to add any additional debt

 A business incurs no new debt with invoice financing.
 Since there is nothing to pay back, the company avoids any interest rates.
-The only thing the business pays for is the small factoring fee pulled from the total invoice amount.
+The business only pays for the small factoring fee pulled from the total invoice amount.